ABCD-ReproNim/exercises/week_12/linear_mixed_effects.md

 ```

 In the simple ordinary least squares model, the variance from the intercepts becomes a part of the standard error of the estimate (within subject error), reducing the overall significance of the `interview_age` statistic.
-The random intercept mixed effect model, on the other hand, properly attributes the varying intercepts as between subject variance instead of within subject variance increasing the power of the test.
+The random intercept mixed effect model, on the other hand, properly attributes the varying intercepts as between subject variance instead of within subject variance, increasing the power of the test.
-Since the slopes do not vary between participants, the random intercepts plus slopes model does not give the test more power (and may make the equation non-estimable)
+Since the slopes do not vary between participants in the current simulated dataset, though, a random intercepts plus slopes model would not give the test more power (and may make the equation non-estimable).

 ## Varying Intercepts and Slopes